 Under the Student Assessment License you can reuse excerpts of copyrighted content from participating publishers in K-12 assessments, item banks, and pre- and post-test materials, including rights to use images and videos.
 As a licensee, you get access to images and videos from three leading providers: AP Archive, Reuters Pictures, and SuperStock.

 To use images or videos in your assessments and item banks, you will need to have accounts set-up with the specific image and video providers offered under the SAL.
-To do so, please contact Karen Melanson at email@example.com with your name, organization name, email address, telephone number and the provider(s) you would like access to.
+To do so, please email firstname.lastname@example.org with your name, organization name, email address, telephone number and the provider(s) you would like access to.

 We will contact the provider(s) of your choice with your request and they will reach out to you to set up access to their site to search for and download images.
 Please be aware that the provider may charge you a fee for a high res copy of the content.